nicr9/slides/open_source/slides.md

 Note:
 * OS projects are generally only hindered by the number of people contributing
-* Big projects try to attract/support new contributors with guides
+* Big projects try to attract new contributors with guides

 ## Support Programs